Calculinux/calculinux-update/README.md

 - Lists RAUC bundles per channel (continuous, release, etc.).
 - Downloads the selected bundle with a progress bar and checksum validation.
 - Calls `rauc install <bundle>` with optional `--dry-run` to preview actions.
-- Requires each channel to expose an `index.json` manifest; legacy HTML directory scraping has been removed.
+- Requires each channel to expose an `index.json` manifest
 - Designed to be extended with new machines/channels by editing the config file only.

 ## Installation